stat545ubc-2021/maggieliu-mini-data-analysis/milestone-2/mini-project-2.md

 the other tasks\!
 An example: age in years into “child, teen, adult, senior”.

-We will group the `radius_mean` into small, mediu, and large.
+We will group the `radius_mean` into small, medium, and large.
 First let’s take a look at how this column is distributed.

 ``` r